Understanding Trauma

 Common trauma responses include:

-• nightmares and/or disrupted sleep
+• Nightmares or disrupted sleep

 Trauma in Adults

-You may notice:
+You might notice:

-• difficulty trusting others and/or feeling unsafe
+• Difficulty trusting others or feeling unsafe in relationships

-• sudden shifts in mood and/or irritability
+• Sudden shifts in mood or irritability that surprise you

-• avoidance of places, people, or tasks that trigger distress
+• Avoidance of places, people, or tasks that trigger distress

 At Chrysalis Psychology & Wellbeing, we help adults understand their nervous system, create emotional safety, and learn strategies that support stability, healing, and resilience.
+We use a range of individual psychology techniques including EMDR, Schema Therapy, and Trauma-Focused CBT

 Shape